Melihemin/Docmed/README.md

   - 4. Monitoring Model Performance
 During training, we track the model's "loss" value across each "epoch" (a full pass through the training data).
 A lower loss value means a more accurate model.
 The graph below illustrates an ideal training session, showing that the model gets progressively better at its task without simply memorizing the data.

-Training Loss (Mavi): The model's error on the data it's learning from.
+Training Loss (Blue): The model's error on the data it's learning from.
 Its consistent decrease is a good sign.

-Validation Loss (Yeşil): The model's error on new, unseen data.
+Validation Loss (Green): The model's error on new, unseen data.
 Its decrease shows the model is genuinely learning and can generalize.

 <img width="1600" height="1025" alt="unnamed" src="https://github.com/user-attachments/assets/9b9aa0ea-1eea-4d97-87cd-9e267e86e333" />
 <img width="512" height="512" alt="unnamed" src="https://github.com/user-attachments/assets/ac464d27-5bae-4ea9-9424-79ac0fa153cc" />